 - Are we on track?
 Are we following the plan?

-Monthly board reports vary from organisation to organisation.
-The drivers directing the content of these reports can come from different corners within the organisation, including:
+Monthly or quarterly board reports vary from organisation to organisation.
+The drivers directing the content of these reports can come from different corners within the organisation, including the:

 Ultimately delivering the information on which good decisions can be based, should be the end-goal for each party.

-The reports will need to answer some elementary questions.
+The first step to automate board reporting is selecting what to include.
+The chosen reports will need to answer some of the elementary questions.
 Here are our favourites and we’ve added some reasoning behind it.

 Unspent Budget

 This report shows actuals and budgets for the month and year-to-date and the full year budget as well as what is left to spend.
-This is best done at an organisation level.
+For the board, this is best done at an organisation level.
 Reserve the more detailed of the unspent budgets for program managers.

 This report provides answers to: